 The Liverpool captain had missed only one match prior to that, but having failed to make over 25 Premier League appearances in the previous two campaigns, question marks were once more raised over Henderson’s fitness, with This Is Anfield labelling it “an alarming record”.

 And the doubters were not silenced as Liverpool thumped Swansea 5-0 in Henderson’s absence, with Philippe Coutinho taking temporary stewardship of the armband.
-And there was a similar outcome in the Champions League as Coutinho oversaw a 7-0 victory.
+And there was a similar outcome in the Champions League as Coutinho led the Reds to a 7-0 victory against Spartak Moscow.

-Praise was also rife for Emre Can, in a run of games which also included an FA Cup Merseyside derby win and the pulsating 4-3 victory over Manchester City, though some supporters did note that the side earned just one clean sheet from eight outings without Henderson.
+Praise was also rife for Emre Can, in a run of games which also included an FA Cup Merseyside derby win and the pulsating 4-3 victory over Manchester City in the Premier League, though some supporters did note that the side earned just one clean sheet from eight outings without Henderson.

 Games missed last season due to injury: